 Main points of ESC Opinion Commission position The Committee issued a favourable Opinion (unanimous).
 The Commission noted the favourable Opinion.
 19. Proposal for a Council Regulation laying down general rules - cheese and casein (July) COM(90) 209 final - DG VI - Mr Mac Sharry Main points of ESC Opinion Commission position The Committee issued a favourable Opinion (unanimous).
 The Commission noted the favourable Opinion.
 20. Proposal for a Council Regulation laying down health rules for the placing on the market of minced meat and meat preparations (July) COM(90) 671 final - DG VI - Mr Mac Sharry Main points of ESC Opinion Commission position The Committee issued a favourable opinion with some suggestions for technical improvements.
 The Commission noted the favourable Opinion and took note of the sugges- tions.
-21. Proposal for a Council Regulation placing on the market of raw milk ar COM(89) 667 final - DG VI - Mr M nd products (September)
+21. Proposal for a Council Regulation laying down health rules for the placing on the market of raw milk and products (September) COM(89) 667 final - DG VI - Mr Mac Sharry